Robert A. Brady

 Chair of the Legal Department

-Craig Levin is the Chair of the Philadelphia Democratic Party’s Legal Department and serves as Committeeman for the 8th Ward.
+Craig Levin is the Chair of the Philadelphia Democratic Party’s Legal Department, leads the Charles Bernard Pro-Bono Initiative for Philadelphians who cannot afford legal representation, and serves as Committeeman for the 8th Ward.

 As civil trial lawyer for the last 31 years, Craig has passionately fought for the rights of individuals and for those who have been ignored and left behind by our system.
 He’s worked to ensure that everyday Philadelphians aren’t taken advantage of and have their voices heard.

-In addition to serving others through the law, he has given back to the community as a mentor and ally.
-For the last 20 years, he’s served as the pro-bono counsel to the Spanish American Law Enforcement Association and he’s volunteered his time as a youth hockey coach, mentoring our young people and teaching them life lessons through hard work, preparedness and teamwork.
+In addition to serving others through the law, he has given back to the community as a mentor, ally, and pro bono attorney.
+For the last 20 years, he’s served as the pro-bono counsel to the Spanish American Law Enforcement Association.
+For the past 17 years Craig has volunteered his time as a youth hockey coach, mentoring our young people and teaching them life lessons through hard work, preparedness and teamwork.
 Craig is also a Masonic Brother in the Hackenburg – Mt.
 Moriah Lodge No. 19.

 The City Committee